slimebuck/GodotNukem3D/README.md

 chatgpt (incredible tool to help troubleshoot coding problems.
 Chat GPT works with godot 3.5, but it is easy to translate it to godot 4)

+Version LOG:

-Version LOG: Version - 2 - Fixed sound toggle button to allow turning music back on.
+Version - 2 - Fixed sound toggle button to allow turning music back on, added reflections, cleaned directory other fixes

 Version 1 - First release - enjoy!